 You could tell yourself that if you don’t get out of debt, things will only get worse.
 You could lose it all—your car could be repossessed, your house could be lost to foreclosure.
 And sometimes, the Heaths note, negative emotions are needed to get us moving in the right direction.

-However, in most cases, the Heaths say positive emotions are more helpful in bringing about a desired change.
-They’re more motivating as we do the work to bring about our desired change.
+However, in most cases, they say positive emotions are more helpful in bringing about a desired change.
+They’re more motivating as we do the work.

 Shrink the change

 Making a big change can feel overwhelming.
 The Elephant in us would rather numb the pain at the mall.